-Enter soy.
-Soyfoods are high in protein, so no worries that you'll lose any energy if you swap soy for meat - it's all here.
-You also have your essential omega 3s, iron, fiber, calcium, magnesium and zinc.
 Did you also know that soy is cholesterol free?
 Yup, it's a high quality, heart-healthy plant protein.
-Then there's the whole sustainability piece with soyfoods using less energy, water and land than its animal protein counterparts.
-So what's not to like?
+Then there's the whole sustainability piece with soyfoods using less energy, water, and land than its animal protein counterparts.
+So there's some reason to like some soy.

 Edamame Tossed Zoodles with Honey Walnut Vinaigrette